T-Flet/Graph-State-Machine/README.rst

 Note that ties need not really be resolved as long as the :code:`Updater` function's behaviour is what the user expects since it is not limited in functionality; it could select a random option, all, some or none of them, it could adjust the graph itself or terminate execution.

+See the Tests/self_contained_showcase_dict_state.py and Tests/self_contained_showcase_nec_suff.py files for slightly different versions of the above (the former with a state which is not a simple liest, and the latter with a graph including necessity and sufficiency relationships).

 Plotting
 --------

-The default plot layout and backend are Kamada-Kawai and Plotly (as in the image above), but arbitrary layouts can be provided, and the NetworkX-generated pyplot plotting is also available.
+The default plot layout is Kamada-Kawai, and the default backend is Plotly (as in the image above), but arbitrary layouts can be provided, and the NetworkX-generated pyplot plotting is also available.
 Here are some alternative plotting possibilities: